Australian Border Agencies have increased import regulations for 2018.

-A recent Government report on “Asbestos in goods entering Australia” indicates that there must be further increases in Customs monitoring this issue.
+A recent Government report on “Asbestos in goods entering Australia” indicates that there will be further increases in Customs monitoring asbestos.
 It is critical that importers raise any concerns surrounding asbestos with relevant parties in their supply chain.

-Please be aware that these concerns are increasingly affecting a broader range of products including hardware product (screws, nuts, bolts), building materials, electrical cables, metal items, as well as brake pads and linings, clutches, vehicles and vehicle parts.
+Please be aware that these concerns are increasingly Affecting a broader range of products.
+These products include hardware (screws, nuts, bolts), building materials, electrical cables, metal items, as well as brake pads and linings, clutches, vehicles and vehicle parts.